ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ```

 We typed the phrase `1 + 2 * 3` and then signalled to OCaml that we had
-fininshed by typeing `;;` followed by the Enter key.
+fininshed by typing `;;` followed by the Enter key.
 OCaml calculated the
 result, `7` and its type `int` and showed them to us.
 We exit by running the
 built-in `exit` function with exit code 0: